Your Itinerary

 Tackle

-• AU furnishes you with the finest quality tackle, specifically designed for our style of fishing.
+- AU furnishes you with the finest quality tackle from Shimano and G.Loomis, specifically designed for our style of fishing.

-• If you have a favorite rod or reel, feel free to bring it along.
-Also, if you have
+- Have a favorite rod or reel?
+Feel free to bring it along.

 Departure

-• We’ll pick you up a couple of hours before your flight time and take you to the airport.
+- On the day you’re homeward bound, we pick you up a couple hours before your flight time and take you to the airport.

-• Our processor will be waiting at the airport with your boxed fish and will help you check-in for your flight home
+- Our processor will be waiting at the airport with your boxed fish and assist your check-in for your flight home.
+You don’t have to lift a finger or your heavy box of fish.

 Fishing Days